dholman7/danholman-portfolio/README.md

 ## Working in Cursor
-- See `docs/cursor-demo.md` for a guided demo using repo-wide context.
+- See the comprehensive documentation in each module for detailed usage examples.
 - Keep changes mock-only; no API calls are required.

 ### Cursor Rules Configuration